astroumd/lmtoy/docs/pipeline.md

 ## SLpipeline.sh

 Starting with the 2021-S1 season we have been using the **SLpipeline.sh** script.
+As mentioned before, the
-The intent is that the script only needs an **obsnum**, and will figure out which instrument is used, and run the reduction via the instrument specific reduction pipeline.
+intent is that the script only needs an **obsnum**, and will figure out which instrument is used, and run the reduction via the instrument specific reduction pipeline.

 There will also be optional *PI pipeline Parameters* (PIPLs), which are under discussion, but we will assume they are a series of *keyword=value* pairs.
-It is assumed they will be available in the netcdf file.

 ### Sequoia  (SEQ)